 And, even if extra calcium would help, eggshells aren’t the best way to do it.

-That said, the eggshells aren’t going to do any harm, can contribute to soil structure, and composting them is better than sending food waste to landfill, but just don’t expect to see any improvements in your garden because of them.
+The good news is, eggshells aren’t going to do any harm, can contribute to soil structure, and composting them is better than sending food waste to landfill.
+Just don’t expect any noticeable improvements by adding them to your garden.

-If anyone tells you their plants changed quickly after adding eggshells to the soil, it’s a classic case of confusing correlation with cause and anecdotal at best.
+If anyone tells you their plants changed quickly after adding eggshells to the soil, it’s a classic case of confusing correlation with cause and the claims are anecdotal at best.
+Light, air, soil quality, water, and the plants themselves all play a role in plant health.

 The popular advice to add tums or eggshells to solve the problem is a myth.